Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Muskegon State Park*

-Muskegon State Park has an accessible walkway leading to the Lake Michigan waterfront, as well as a beach wheelchair, capable of handling trails, sand and shallow water.
+Accessible walkway to Lake Michigan and a beach wheelchair capable of handling trails, sand, and shallow water.

 Silver Lake State Park*

-Silver Lake State Park is home to several miles of pretty Lake Michigan beach and the picturesque Little Sable Point Lighthouse.
-You’ll find two beach wheelchairs available.
+Home to miles of Lake Michigan beach and the picturesque Little Sable Point Lighthouse.
+Two beach wheelchairs are available to borrow.

 Warren Dunes State Park*